Disclaimer: I do not own Black Butler OR any of the characters in this fanfic.

 "Ciel, you had us worried sick!
 What have you been doing here all day?"
 Rachel inquired again, her hands on her hips as she spoke.

 "I've had this feeling all day," the boy drawled.
 "I have the strangest feeling that something bad will happen soon."
 With that, the boy stood up and walked away from the stream, past his parents, and in the direction of their home.
 Ciel's dark cobalt eyes looked even darker in the evening when the sun was low in the sky.
 His face, though dirty, was free of any blemishes and was smooth to the touch.
-It was no wonder every mother in the village dreamt of their daughters marrying the young Phantomhive.
+It was no wonder every mother in the village dreamt of their daughters marrying the young man.

 Vincent and Rachel exchanged apprehensive glances before following their son's lead and heading back to the village for dinner.

-A/N: Feedback would be awesome! :D
+A/N: Constructive feedback would be awesome! :D